 The position of PUJJA ROOM as per VASTU:

 This is the most sacred and peaceful room of your home.
 Proper designing of this room will ensure the overall well-being of everyone in the house.
 The position of the Puja Room should be on the north-east corner of your house.

-The flooring needs to be essentially made of marble.
+The flooring needs to be mostly made of marble.
 Broken idols or torn photographs should not be kept in the room.
-The ground floor is the most preferred location while the basement is strictly prohibited.
+The ground floor is the most preferred location, while the basement is strictly prohibited.

 The position of STAIRCASE as per VASTU:

 The staircase both indoors or outdoors, should not be located in the north-east corner.
 It should always be from north to south and from east to west.
 The number of steps should always be in odd numbers.

 Doors should be constructed at the beginning and end of the staircase and ensure that the stairs do not touch the northern or southern walls.

 Bedrooms, puja rooms, A kitchen should never be built under the staircase.
 That area should be used only as a storage room.
 The staircase should not be visible to visitors as it is considered to be inauspicious.
 Only light colors should be used for staircase designing.

 The position of WATERBODY / SUMP TANK as per VASTU:

 The presence of water increases the aesthetic value of your home as well as acts as an energy generator.
 It can have severe negative effects if ignored and can have a positive effect on the inhabitants of the house if appropriately designed.
 The placement of the water body and the direction of the flow of water are the two main aspects that determine its Vastu.